osu-uwrt/shared_software/README.md

 - `udev` -- Contains UDEV rules for our peripherals.

 `shared_utils` -- Common custom utilities for making ROS a little easier to deal with.
+- `extract_video.cpp` -- Node to extract an AVI from a series of rosbag image messages.